PhoenixCodingAcademy/PhoenixCodingAcademy/pages/QuestionsSPS.md

 REQUIREMENT: The "Question set" dropdown list should have the ability to type a string to filter the list.
 Typing each character invokes the filter.
 The string filters by matching any part of the string.
 ---

-SUBJECT = History - Colonial America and the Revolution CONSTRAINTS = For average high schoolers interested in the subject.
+SUBJECT = History - Basic Colonial America and the Revolution CONSTRAINTS = For average high schoolers interested in the subject.
 Include questions pertinent to the minimal junior-level work environment or internship.

 You are an SUBJECT teacher.
 You wish to evaluate a new student to find out what level of knowledge the student knows about the subject so that you can recommend a course of studies.